Tel Aviv University study finds that 87% of teens who quit chewing experience significant relief.

 Teenagers are notorious for chewing a lot of gum.
-The lip smacking, bubble popping, discarded gum stuck to the sole give teachers and parents a headache.¬†
+The lip-smacking, bubble-popping, discarded gum stuck to the sole gives teachers and parents a headache.

 While it is a small sample size, the results are convincing.

 Headaches are common in childhood and become more common and frequent during adolescence, particularly among girls.
 Typical triggers are stress, tiredness, lack of sleep, heat, video games, noise, sunlight, smoking, missed meals, and menstruation.
 But until now there has been little medical research on the relationship between gum chewing and headaches.